mlcommons/ck/docs/mlperf/inference/bert/README_reference.md

 * Use `--division=closed` to run all scenarios for the closed division (compliance tests are skipped for `_find-performance` mode)
 * Use `--category=edge` to run edge scenarios (only for `--model=bert-99`)
 * Use `--backend=pytorch` and `--backend=tf` to use the pytorch and tensorflow backends respectively
 * Use `--model=bert-99` to run the low accuracy constraint bert-99 model.
-But since we are running the fp32 model, this is redundant and instead we can reuse the results of bert-99.9 for bert-99
+But since we are running the fp32 model, this is redundant and instead, we can reuse the results of bert-99.9 for bert-99

-### Do a full accuracy and performance runs for all the scenarios
+### Do full accuracy and performance runs for all the scenarios

 ```
-cm run script --tags=generate-run-cmds,inference,_all-modes,_all-scenarios --model=bert-99.9 \
+cm run script --tags=generate-run-cmds,inference,_submission,_all-scenarios --model=bert-99.9 \
 --device=cpu --implementation=reference --backend=onnxruntime \
 --execution-mode=valid --results_dir=$HOME/inference_3.1_results \
 --category=datacenter --division=open --quiet